JBsCorner/iiot-workshop/README.md

     * Your AWS Account ID and user credentials will be provided to you by your instructor.
     * Navigate to [AWS Home Page](https://aws.amazon.com/) and click on Sign In.
     * AWS Sing-in page will now load.
 Select the "IAM user" sign-in option and enter your Account ID and user credentials.
-    * Once in the console, navigate to the IoT Core service.
+    * Once in the console, select the US East (N. Virginia) - us-east-1 region.
+This option can typically be found at the top-right corner of the AWS Management Console.
 2. As its name suggests, IoT Core is the central service of the AWS IoT suite.
 We can register a new IoT device from IoT Core:
+    * Navigate to the IoT Core service.
     * From the left pane, click on *Manage > All devices > Things*.
-    * Now, click on *Create Thing*, select *Create single thing*, and enter the following name for your thing: {your user name}-thing
+    * Now, click on *Create Things*, select *Create single thing*, and enter the following name for your thing: *{your user name}-thing* (i.e. jbscorner-thing).
+    * Click *Next* without any further configuration and select *Skip creating a certificate at this time* to finalize your IoT device registration.
+    * Your newly created thing will appear under *Manage > All devices > Things*.
+3. No device can connect and exchange data with IoT Core without having been previously authorized to do so.
+Next, we will create a policy for this purpose:
+    * From the left pane, click on *Security > Policies*.
+    * Now, click on *Create Policy* and enter the following name for your policy: *{your user name}-policy* .
+    * Copy [this policy](https://github.com/JBsCorner/iiot-workshop/blob/main/code/aws/aws_iotcore_thing_policy.json) statement into Policy Document JSON editor.
+    * You must replace the literals *region* and *account-id* in each ARN with those corresponding to your account.
+    * Click *Next* without any further configuration to finalize your IoT Policy creation.
+    * Your newly created policy will appear under *Security > Policies*.
+4. To

 ### 03.2.A: NODE-RED EDGE GATEWAY